 It’s not been an easy or direct path to sweet satisfaction.
-Wagner has rebounded from disappointment to thrive.
-Determined to become more consistent, she moved to California in June 2011 to work with renowned coach John Nicks, a member of the World Figure Skating Hall of Fame.
+She moved to California in June 2011 to work with renowned coach John Nicks, a member of the World Figure Skating Hall of Fame.
 Nicks instilled in Wagner the belief that not only does she need to be a solid technician, but also a performer.

 Heading into the 2012 U.S. Figure Skating Championships, Wagner dubbed herself the “almost girl,” referring to being close to her goals, but not quite achieving them.
 On Jan.
 28, 2012, the word “almost” was gone as Wagner skated her way to the U.S. title.
 She defended her title in 2013, making her the first U.S. woman since Michelle Kwan to win consecutive U.S. titles.

 After the 2012-13 season, Nicks announced he would no longer travel with Wagner to competitions.
-Shortly after she decided to begin training with Rafael Arutunian, the rink where he had been based for more than a decade closed.
+Shortly after she began training with Rafael Arutunian, the rink where he had been based for more than a decade closed.
 Undaunted, they relocated to the East West Ice Palace in Artesia.

 Relocating is not new to Wagner.
-The daughter of an Army officer, she grew up a military brat as the family moved seven times during her childhood.
-They settled in Northern Virginia and remained in the area after her father — who was working in the Pentagon on Sept.
-11, 2001 — retired from the Army about 13 years ago.
+The daughter of an Army officer, the family moved seven times during her childhood.
+They settled in Northern Virginia and remained in the area after her father—who was working in the Pentagon on Sept.
+11, 2001—retired from the Army about 13 years ago.

 Until she moved to Delaware to train before her senior year of high school, Wagner attended a regular high school where she was on the Academic Honor Roll and a member of the National Junior Honor Society.
 Now in her 20s, she understands a training/life balance is essential to success.
 To that end, life in Los Angeles includes exploring the city’s art, culture and cuisine.

 As her career has unfolded, Wagner has become a media darling—known for her frankness and humor.
 She has also been incredibly popular with sponsors.
-Over the past two years, she has worked with Nike, Toyota, Bridgestone, Dick's Sporting Goods and Zico Cocnut Water.
+Over the past two years, she has worked with Nike, Samsung, Toyota, Zico, Bridgestone, Dick’s Sporting Goods and Tide.

 “It’s been great to call myself a ‘Cover Girl’ and a Nike athlete,” Wagner said.
 “Companies believe in me as a competitor.”

 Post-Olympics was a whirlwind of public appearances.
 CoverGirl sent her to the Oscars, where she walked the red carpet, attended the ceremony and went to the renowned Governor’s Ball.
 She threw out the first pitch at a Los Angeles Angels game.
 Her talk show appearances included Bethenny, FOX Sports Crowd Goes Wild and Arsenio.
-Recently, she was named Maxim's Hot 100, which she said is flattering and also helps her push forward as a woman in he sport.
+She was named to Maxim’s Hot 100, which she said is flattering and also helps her push forward as a woman in the sport.